ISISNeutronMuon/InstrumentScripts/doc/source/sans/tutorial.rst

-The :py:meth:`ScanningInstrument.measure` function also has a ``dae`` keyword parameter that is automatically passed to :py:meth:`setup_default_dae`.
+The :py:meth:`ScanningInstrument.measure` function also has a ``dae`` keyword parameter that is automatically passed to :py:meth:`ScanningInstrument.setup_default_dae`.
 The above example puts the instrument back into event mode.

 >>> enumerate_dae()